ProcessMiner/nlcor/README.md

 relationships.
 We can refine the correlation estimation by changing the `refine` parameter.
 The default value of `refine` is set as 0.5.
 It can be set as any value between `0` and `1`.
 A higher value enforces higher refinement.
-However, higher refinement adversaly affects the p value.
+However, higher refinement adversely affects the p value.
-Meaning, the resultant correlation estimate maybe statistically insignificant (similar to overfitting).
+Meaning, the resultant correlation estimate may be statistically insignificant (similar to overfitting).
 Therefore, it is recommended to avoid over refinement.